UK government’s funding helping to extend broadband coverage to rural and hard-to-reach places.

 John Irvine, CEO WightFibre , Bob Seely MP, Cecilia Barrett, BDUK, Simon Blagden, Chair BDUK and Councillor Karen Lucioni, Isle of Wight Council at WightFibre’s distribution point by Freshwater Independent Lifeboat in Freshwater Bay one of the hard-to-reach localities part funded by the BDUK Gigabit Broadband Voucher Scheme.
 Photo Robin Crossley.

 Note to Editors:

 Deon Redpath, Marketing Director 01983 240125

 Since 2001, WightFibre has owned and operated its’ own telecommunications infrastructure entirely independently of BT Openreach.
 WightFibre provides phone, tv and broadband services to homes and businesses on the Isle of Wight with exceptional levels of customer service.
 WightFibre is the only broadband company to hold the Institute of Customer Service Servicemark with Distinction accreditation. .
 Only WightFibre is committed to building a full-fibre broadband network across the whole Island.
 WightFibre has over £110M of funding from Infracapital Partners, the government’s Digital Infrastructure Investment Fund, Nat West Bank and BDUK Gigabit Voucher funding.

-This press release was distributed by ResponseSource Press Release Wire on behalf of WightFibre in the following categories: Consumer Technology, Manufacturing, Engineering & Energy, Computing & Telecoms, for more information visit https://pressreleasewire.responsesource.com/about.
+This press release was distributed by ResponseSource Press Release Wire on behalf of WightFibre in the following categories: Consumer Technology, Public Sector, Third Sector & Legal, Computing & Telecoms, for more information visit https://pressreleasewire.responsesource.com/about.